oniemiddle/LibreAutomate/Other/DocFX/_doc/articles/Wildcard expression.md

 # Wildcard expression

 *Wildcard expression* is a simple text format that supports wildcard characters, regular expression, "match case", "text1 or text2" and "not text".
-Like a regular expression, but much simpler.
 Used with "find" functions, for example [wnd.find]().

 Wildcard characters: